 Solar energy is not new to most people.
 It’s one of the most well-known and well-researched green energies.
 Over the years, acquiring solar power has evolved to more than just solar panels.
 Other means include high vacuum tubes for hot water, solar street lamps, and photovoltaic collectors for producing electricity.

 Private companies like Tesla have also innovated solar energy by producing solar roof tiles.
-These are glass tiles that look similar to normal roof tiles, and it comes in different shapes and colours.
+These are glass tiles that look similar to normal roof tiles, and it come in different shapes and colors.
 However, compared to a typical solar panel, Tesla’s solar roof tiles have better insulation, last longer, generate more electricity, and cost less than a normal roof tile.
 This makes it accessible to most homes, meaning more people can harness solar power and reduce the energy used from fossil fuels.